WTFAcademy/WTF-zk/Languages/en/01_Integer/readme.md

 ## 4. Euclidean Division

 The division we commonly use is real number division, where the result of dividing two integers may not be an integer, e.g., $7 \div 5 = 1.4$ is not an integer.
 Therefore, we introduce integer division, also known as Euclidean Division.
-It has two components: quotient and remainder.
+Its result consists of two parts: the quotient and the remainder.
 The definition of Euclidean Division is as follows:

 For integers $a$ and $b$ (where $b \neq 0$), there exists a unique pair of integers $(q, r)$ such that $a = bq + r$, where $q$ is the quotient, $r$ is the remainder, and $0 \leq r \lt |b|$.